Biko1Biko/my-first-ecommerce-project/note.md

     .then() is method used to handle the result of a promise.

     JSON is string representaion of an object or array

+    axios is a popular javaScirpt library for making https requests but with more features and easier syntax

+    axios = cleanr way to make request to the backend